Are you constantly tired, even when you’re well rested and haven't engaged in excessive amounts of strenuous activities?

 Yes, that same thing that you either put under your armpit or in your mouth to see how warm your body is.

-You might probably already have one lying in one corner of your house.
+You probably already have one lying in one corner of your house.

 But if you do not, a little visit from the nearest drug store or buying one off Amazon will suffice.

-A high quality thermometer is not cost-prohibitive, and it will prove to be an invaluable tool throughout your life when assessing how micr0-changes in your lifestyle or diet impact your thyroid status.
+A high quality thermometer is not cost-prohibitive, and it will prove to be an invaluable tool throughout your life when assessing how micro-changes in your lifestyle or diet impact your thyroid status.

 I don't know about you, but I don't want to have to get a blood test every single time I change every little thing in my life to see if it negatively or positively impacts my thyroid health.

 If you would look back at one of the symptoms of the health condition, you’d see the “cold sensation” in the list, right?

 A healthy functioning thyroid is necessary to maintain normal body temperature, and if you have hypothyroidism you will very likely experience lower than normal body temperature.

 You literally feel cold with hypothyroidism because your body temperature is lower than it should be.